 Comprehensive support to end hunger and homelessness

 The Jubilee Center offers many services to help guests get back on their feet.
 Free phone, fax, and internet access and donated winter gear, household goods, and toiletries are available.
 Many homeless patrons use the Jubilee Center as their mailing address.
-Outreach workers from partner agencies, such as New Beginnings and Preble Street, regularly visit the Center.
+Outreach workers from partner agencies, such as New Beginnings, regularly visit the Center.
 The Center hosts workshops and information sessions with partners including Pine Tree Legal, Immigrant Legal Advocacy Project, and the Maine Equal Justice Partners.
 Referrals are done for mental health case management and help is available with resume-writing, job applications, and housing applications.
 Special treats like haircuts are offered when possible.

 The Holiday Wishlist Project works with managers at area companies to identify employees in need of help and matches their children’s wishlists with donors.
 Community groups, such as Lewiston High sports teams, use the facility after hours for meetings and dinners.